StoneOrbits/VortexEngine/docs/duo_chromalink_guide.md

 ## Remove the Casing

  - Start by carefully removing the Duo from it's case.
 It should come out with little resistance.
- - If it does not come out easily, check to see if the bulb is caught on the opening as shown in the 2nd image below.
+ - If it does not come out easily, ensure the bulb is not caught on the opening like in the 2nd image below.

 <div style="text-align: center; margin: 5px">
   <img style="max-width:260px;border-radius:5px;border:1px solid gray;" src="assets/images/duo-case-removal.gif">